bytecodealliance/regalloc2/doc/DESIGN.md

 use; but if it was already forced into existence by splitting and trimming, then we might as well use it.

-Note that unlike other bundles, a spill bundle's liverange list remains unsorted until we do the second-chance allocation.
+Note that unlike other bundles, a spill bundle's liverange vector remains unsorted until we do the second-chance allocation.
 This allows quick appends of more liveranges.